 We believe that it is only the public themselves that can decide what they need, and from what they will benefit, through using health data.
 Transparency and accountability are central to the collecting, processing, securing, and accessing, of public data to be used for public benefit.

 Our priorities and research questions are co-designed throughout our public involvement work and we are building a network of patients and the public who are interested in being involved in our research and research management.
-We have embedded a team of public and patient representatives in our data access committee<link to data access>to review all future requests by researchers to access data and we have a programme that enables researchers to involve and engage with the public throughout their work.
+We have embedded a team of public and patient representatives in our NIHR Imperial BRC Data Access and Prioritisation Committee to review all future requests by researchers to access data and we have a programme that enables researchers to involve and engage with the public throughout their work.
 If you would like to join our network of patients and the public interested in being involved in our research, please click here for more information.